AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 Some possibilities, if you are at Aalto:

+* At Aalto: :doc:`Daily Scientific Computing garage </help/garage>`
 * At Aalto: :doc:`Research Software Engineer consulting service </rse/index>`
 * At Aalto: `Data Agents <https://www.aalto.fi/en/services/data-agents>`__

+.. admonition:: Suggestions

+   * Ensure your group members come to garage if they have questions you can't answer.
-Suggestion: come to a RSE consultation and chat at least once.
+   * Come to a RSE consultation and chat at least once when getting your group started.